Skip to main content

 About Isla de los Estados

 Isla de los Estados (Staten Island) is a Wild Natural Reserve occupying an entire island of approximately 534 km² in Tierra del Fuego province, separated from the eastern tip of Tierra del Fuego by the Le Maire Strait.
-The island is one of Argentina's most remote and least-visited protected areas, lying at approximately 54°S in the subantarctic zone.
-Declared a provincial wild natural reserve, it is administered almost entirely without human presence.
-The island was historically the site of a lighthouse and penal colony.
+[1] The island is one of Argentina's most remote and least-visited protected areas, lying at approximately 54°S in the subantarctic zone.
+The formal national reserve (Reserva Natural Silvestre Isla de los Estados y Archipiélago de Año Nuevo, 52,784 ha) was established in 2016 by Presidential Decree N° 929/16, administered jointly by the Administración de Parques Nacionales and the Argentine Navy.
+[2] The island was historically the site of a lighthouse and a military prison.
 Its isolation has preserved subantarctic forests, rocky coastlines, and extraordinarily rich marine fauna largely undisturbed.
 Jules Verne set his 1905 novel The Lighthouse at the End of the World here.
+[3]

 Wildlife Ecosystems

 Isla de los Estados supports exceptional marine mammal and seabird diversity given its position at the confluence of the Malvinas and Cape Horn currents.
-Rockhopper penguins (Eudyptes chrysocome) and Magellanic penguins nest in large colonies on the island's rocky coasts.
-King cormorants, rock cormorants, and South American terns breed on cliff faces.
+Rockhopper penguins (Eudyptes chrysocome) and Magellanic penguins nest in large colonies on the island's rocky coasts, with Isla de los Estados hosting one of the largest Southern Rockhopper Penguin concentrations in the region.
+[1] King cormorants, rock cormorants, and South American terns breed on cliff faces.
 Black-browed albatrosses forage in surrounding waters.
 South American fur seals and southern elephant seals haul out on beaches and rocky platforms.
-Sea lions are abundant.
-Inland forests are inhabited by southern river otters, Fuegian foxes, and diverse passerine birds.
-The surrounding waters support Commerson's dolphins, sei whales, and orcas.
+Inland forests are inhabited by Fuegian foxes and diverse passerine birds.
+The surrounding waters support Commerson's dolphins and orcas.

 Flora Ecosystems

 The island is dominated by subantarctic Magellanic forest, characterized by lenga beech (Nothofagus pumilio) at higher elevations and evergreen coihue (Nothofagus betuloides) and winter's bark (Drimys winteri) in sheltered valleys.
 These forests represent the easternmost extension of the Valdivian-Magellanic forest biome.
-Understory vegetation includes copihue vine, native ferns, and cushion bogs of Sphagnum and Donatia fascicularis in the wetter depressions.
+Understory vegetation includes native ferns and cushion bogs of Sphagnum and Donatia fascicularis in the wetter depressions.
 The exposed windward slopes and coastal bluffs are covered by tussock grasses (Poa flabellata) and heath communities dominated by Empetrum rubrum.
-The absence of introduced mammals (except for a brief historical rabbit presence) has kept the forest structure largely intact relative to mainland Tierra del Fuego.
+The absence of introduced mammals has kept the forest structure largely intact relative to mainland Tierra del Fuego.

 Geology

 Isla de los Estados is geologically part of the Magallanes fold and thrust belt, composed of Cretaceous and Paleogene sedimentary and metamorphic rocks deformed during Andean compression.
-The island forms the eastern extremity of the Fuegian Andes, with rugged peaks reaching approximately 820 m at Monte Bove.
-The coast is dramatically shaped by glacial erosion during the Pleistocene, with fjords, U-shaped valleys, and glacial polish visible on bedrock outcrops.
+The island forms the eastern extremity of the Fuegian Andes, with rugged peaks reaching approximately 823 m at its highest point.
+[1] The coast is dramatically shaped by glacial erosion during the Pleistocene, with fjords, U-shaped valleys, and glacial polish visible on bedrock outcrops.
 Post-glacial rebound has left raised marine terraces along portions of the coast.
 The Le Maire Strait between the island and Tierra del Fuego is notorious for extreme tidal currents and standing waves, making navigation dangerous and historically responsible for numerous shipwrecks.

 Climate And Weather